Speculative Grammarian is the premier scholarly journal featuring research in the neglected field of satirical linguistics.

 Our new mission is two-fold:

-First, we will continue to publish the best works of satirical linguistics available anywherein various formats, including online publishing, audio podcasts, and micro-blogging, more micro-blogging, and other social media.
+First, we will continue to publish the best works of satirical linguistics available anywherein various formats, including online publishing, audio podcasts, micro-blogging, and other social media.
 We are, of course, looking for submissions for upcoming issues of SpecGram.

 Second, we seek to transform other satirical linguistics resources from their current dead-tree format to a more readily disseminated bit-based format.
 Our most recent project has been the conversion of the anthologies Lingua Pranca and Son of Lingua Pranca.